tlids/tlids.github.io/_posts/2014-3-3-Hello-World.md

 ![an image alt text]({{ site.baseurl }}/images/week graph.png "an image title")

-Next, through mapping the stations with their corresponding zip codes using a reverse geocoding process and analyzing the number of entries for each station, we found the following stations to be in the target zip codes and top 50 stations in terms of foot traffic.
+Next, through mapping the stations with their corresponding zip codes using a reverse geocoding process and analyzing the number of entries for each station, we found the following stations to be both in the target zip codes and top 50 stations in terms of foot traffic.
 The number in the parentheses represent the station’s ranking in terms of average foot traffic in June.

 1. GRD CNTRL-42 ST (2)
 2. 34 ST-HERALD SQ (3)